Trail News & Updates

 Trails are more important than ever.
 They provide a much needed escape and improve our physical and mental health.
 We encourage you to get outside, exercise, and enjoy nature.
 But we need to ensure our trails and public lands are sustainable and cared for.
-Colorado Gives Day is December 8th.
 We need your support now more than ever to secure the resources required to sustain increasing trail use and impacts to our trails and public lands.

 We are incredibly grateful for the outpouring of community support to bring the Minturn Bike Park to life in 2020!
 Thank you to those who supported the bike park whether it be financial or you provided your services, materials, consulting, or volunteer time.
 Without your help it would not have happened.
 Now we need your donation to maintain the bike park and replenish our reserve funds so we have the resources at our fingertips to bring the next big community project to life.
 Please support the Minturn Bike Park and the trails we know and love in our valley.

 Protect our wildlife, protect our trails.
-Become a Wildlife Trail Ambassador by joining us for our virtual winter training on December 9th at 6:00pm.
-You will learn about the science, data, and importance of why seasonal wildlife closures exist.
+Become a Wildlife Trail Ambassador.
+Watch our 2020 training videos and learn about the science, data, and importance of why seasonal wildlife closures exist.
 Do your part and help educate and inform trail users on the importance of respecting seasonal wildlife trail closures, trail etiquette, and leaven no trace principles.

 We are excited to announce the opening of the Minturn Bike Park on Saturday, August 29!
 The bike park is a world class amenity for all ages, families, and abilities to enjoy.
 It includes green beginner trails and a kid friendly pump track to advanced dirt jumps and gravity flow trails with drops, rolls, and features.
 Head out with the whole family and enjoy a day at the bike park and relax in the Gerald Gallegos Family Pavilion!